 - In In-Vitro Fertilization the chances of a fertilized egg successfully reaching the blastocyst stage are only 20-30%.
 That is a very low success rate that can often leave implantations unsuccessful despite all expert analysis and inputs.
 So, once a fertilized egg reaches the blastocyst stage, its chances of getting attached to the uterine wall and developing into a complete child increase by manifolds.
 Hence, blastocyst transfer comes with increased chances of successful implantation.

-- Blastocyst stage arrives on the fifth day after fertilization.
+- The blastocyst stage arrives on the fifth day after fertilization.
 This is also the stage and day after fertilization in a natural case that the embryo becomes attached to the uterine walls.
-Hence, it is believed that fifth-day implantation of the embryo at the Blastocyst stage is the ideal timing as the uterus is more receptive on the 5th day.
+Hence, it is believed that the fifth-day implantation of the embryo at the Blastocyst stage is the ideal timing as the uterus is more receptive on the 5th day.

 Is it for all?

-In this way, we commit towards the welfare of our clients and keep the best of the facilities at their disposal.
+In this way, we commit to the welfare of our clients and keep the best of the facilities at their disposal.